Greater than the Sum of Its Parts: Building Substructure into Protein Encoding Models: Introduction

 While there exists a growing body of work exploring how to best integrate protein sequence and structure into a single model, either via direct incorporation of structural tokens \citep{suSaProtProteinLanguage2023,liProSSTProteinLanguage2024, hayesSimulating500Million2025,luStructureLanguageModels2025, yuanProteinStructureTokenization2025} or finetuning of sequence models to better align with structural representations \citep{zhangStructureInformedProteinLanguage2024a, ouyang-zhangDistillingStructuralRepresentations2025}, there are few examples of incorporating substructure information into protein encoding models.
-Models such as GearNet \citep{zhangProteinRepresentationLearning2022} use a multi-view contrastive objective and cite recurrent substructures as motivation, but use multiple views of subsets of the same protein rather than considering recurrent substrucutures across proteins.
+GearNet \citep{zhangProteinRepresentationLearning2022} uses a multi-view contrastive objective and cite recurrent substructures as motivation, but use multiple views of subsets of the same protein rather than considering recurrent substructures across proteins.
 The Functional Community Invariance approach \citep{wangEnhancingGraphContrastive2025} employs secondary structure annotations to guide graph augmentations but ignores higher-order substructures.
-Other threads of work seek to construct hierarchical representations of proteins, either by connecting residues to their exposed surface areas \citep{somnathMultiScaleRepresentationLearning2022, zhangMultiScaleRepresentationLearning2024, malletAtomSurfSurfaceRepresentation2025}, or in models such as ProNet \citep{wangLearningHierarchicalProtein2023}, by progressing from all-atom graphs to residue graphs, but these works pass over protein substructure as a valuable part of the structural hierarchy.
+Other threads of work seek to construct hierarchical representations of proteins, either by connecting residues to their exposed surface areas \citep{somnathMultiScaleRepresentationLearning2022, zhangMultiScaleRepresentationLearning2024, malletAtomSurfSurfaceRepresentation2025}, or by progressing from all-atom graphs to residue graphs \citep{wangLearningHierarchicalProtein2023}, but these works pass over protein substructure as a valuable part of the structural hierarchy.

 \xhdr{Present work} To close this gap, we create a new environment for developing substructure-aware protein models, which we call \textit{Magneton}.
 Magneton has three main components: (1) a dataset of proteins with curated substructures; (2) a framework for using these substructures to train or finetune protein encoding models; and (3) a benchmark of evaluation tasks that probe the learned representations at the residue, substructure, and protein levels (Figure \ref{fig:fig1}B).
 By curating data from Pfam~\citep{paysan2025pfam}, InterPro~\citep{blum2025interpro}, and DSSP~\citep{hekkelmanDSSP4FAIR2025}, we create a dataset of 530,601 proteins with over 1.7 million substructural annotations (37 million when including secondary structure) across six substructure classes with 13,075 distinct substructure types.